microsoft/Tools-for-Health-Data-Anonymization/README.md

 Example usage to anonymize FHIR resource files in a folder:
 ```
-> .\Fhir.Anonymizer.Tool.exe -i myInputFolder -o myOutputFolder
+> .\Fhir.Anonymizer.<version>.Tool.exe -i myInputFolder -o myOutputFolder
 ```

 ## Configuration file format

 The configuration is specified in JSON format.
 It has two high-level sections.
 One of these sections, namely _fhirPathRules_ is meant to specify de-identification methods for data elements.
 The second section named _parameters_ affects global behavior. _fhirPathRules_ are executed in the order of appearance in the configuration file.
+The content of _fhirPathRules_ is version dependent since resources are different in R4 and Stu3.

 Here is a sample configuration: